benadelm/hermA-Crawler-Toolbox/README.md

 1. the path to the crawler output directory
 2. the path to a file where to write the output

 Although the web crawler does not request the same URL more than once, it may still happen to download the same web page more than one time.
 For example, web servers may send the same data for different URLs.
 This tool identifies files in the crawler output where text extraction resulted in exactly the same token sequence (as stored in the files in the `02_Tokenisierung` sub-directory of `txt`).
-Sentence boundaries are ignored.
+Sentence boundaries are ignored, so files are considered equivalent if they are tokenized to the same tokens in the same order, even if these token sequences are split differently into sentences.

 The output is a UTF-8 plain text file with every line corresponding to one token sequence shared by at least two files in `02_Tokenisierung`.
 The lines consist of the names of these files, separated by tabulator characters.
 For example: